 The City of Los Angeles (the City) covers approximately 468.7 square miles and is generally located at the southwestern section of Los Angeles County.
 Public transit services in the City are provided by the Los Angeles County Metropolitan Transportation Authority (Metro), City of Los Angeles Department of Transportation (LADOT), Southern California Railroad Authority (SCRRA or Metrolink), and bus services from adjacent cities.
-Current inventory indicated that there are 1,884 existing transit shelters in the City, which are located at scattered bus stop locations that are used by Metro, LADOT DASH, and Commuter Express, Culver City, Santa Monica Big Blue Bus, and other regional and municipal bus operators.
+Current inventory indicated that there are 1,884 existing transit shelters in the City, which are located at scattered bus stop locations that are used by Metro, LADOT DASH and Commuter Express, Culver City, Santa Monica Big Blue Bus, and other regional and municipal bus operators.

 Approximately 21 percent (63,888 acres) of all land in the City is developed as streets, storm drainage channels, utility facilities, and reservoirs.
-The City currently maintains an inventory of 1,884 transit shelters, 197 public amenity kiosks, 6 vending kiosks, and 15 automated public toilets as part of its Coordinated Street Furniture Program (CSFP).
+The City currently maintains an inventory of 1,884 transit shelters, 197 public amenity kiosks, 6 vending kiosks, and 14 automated public toilets as part of its Coordinated Street Furniture Program (CSFP).
 Table 1 provides an inventory of these facilities.
-The CSFP is entirely funded by advertising revenue from advertising panels at most existing Program furniture locations.
+At the direction of the Los Angeles City Council, the CSFP is entirely funded by revenue from advertising panels at most existing program furniture locations.